 buildTypes.release.debuggable = truein the base module and set it to

-falsein a dynamic feature module.
+falsein a feature module.
 Such conflicts might cause build and runtime issues.
-Keep in mind, by default, dynamic feature modules inherit some build configurations from the base module.
-So, make sure you understand which configurations you should keep, and which ones you should omit, in your Dynamic feature module build configuration.
+Keep in mind, by default, feature modules inherit some build configurations from the base module.
+So, make sure you understand which configurations you should keep, and which ones you should omit, in your feature module build configuration.